Morrisdata/Data-Science-2024-Cohort/Projects/EDA+Chipotle+Proposal&Dataset.md

 - You can present answers to these questions and a basic EDA to your data as a PDF from Jupyter notebook.

-- Students listening to proposal should be seeking to provide constructive feedback, insights other questions or protips.
-Remember this is a team meeting and teams sink or rise together.
+- Students listening to proposal should be seeking to provide constructive feedback, insights, ideas, other questions or protips.
+- Remember these are mock team meetings and teams sink or rise together.
 That student presenting needs your input.